sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 ![Booking breakdown with half hour booking](./30_minute_booking.png)

-## Use a time slot longer than 30 minutes
+## Use an irregular time slot

-If your marketplace has longer custom booking lengths than 30 minutes, you will need to extend the previous steps to a more complex approach to make sure the time slots show up correctly.
+If your marketplace has custom booking lengths longer than (and not divisible by) 30 minutes, you will need to extend the previous steps to a more complex approach to make sure the time slots show up correctly.

 ### Find the rounding duration